takieddinetorki/CPT113-Assignment/README.md

 pip install xlrd
 ```

+# Usage
+  The use of the GUI is straight forward.
+When you open it after clicking ok on the pop up.
+You will be prompted to open a file.
+Open an excel file ( any other file will trigger an error ).
+Everything will be loaded into a grid.
+Do changes however you like.
+If you are happy with everything.
+Go to file generate and watch the magic happens :).

 # Contact
   Please do not hesitate to contact us on:

 ```
 Email: takieddine@student.usm.my
 WhatsApp: +60 11-62275435, +60 11-1056 0813